 Everything You Need To Know About Hair Loss Symptoms, Causes, and Prevention

 Hair loss does not only affect the scalp but the entire body.
 The reason for hair loss may be hormonal, hereditary or result from medications and medical conditions.
-While some people do not really seem to be bothered by their hair loss and just let it go untreated and unhidden, others choose to cover it up using different hairstyles, scarves, and hats.
+While some people do not really seem to be bothered by their hair loss and just let it go untreated and unhidden, others choose to cover it up using different hairstyles, scarves, hats, and non-surgical hair replacement systems.
 There are, also, other people who choose to pursue hair loss treatment methods to prevent further loss and restore growth.

 Due to the different cause of hair loss, it may manifest itself in different ways.
 For example, it can happen suddenly or gradually; it may also be temporary or permanent.

 - Gradual thinning of hair on top of the head; this is the most common symptom and it affects both men and women

 - Sudden loosening of hair; this may be as a result of either physical or emotional stress.
 You will notice relatively large amounts of hair falling off when you comb or wash your hair.

 - Circular or patchy bald spots; these are smooth bald spots that can be found on the scalp (coin-sized), eyebrows, or beards.

 Before the hair falls out, you might experience some itching